Carpenter Ant Tunnels in Foam Panels:

 To Avoid: Fill any existing beetle holes with a quality caulk or chinking.

-To Remedy: Clean off any existing dirt and seal all holes with a quality caulk or chinking.
+To Remedy: Clean off any existing dirt and seal all holes with a quality caulking or chinking.

 Cracked Chinking: